trimstray/nginx-admins-handbook/README.md

   - [x] _Define security policies with security.txt_

 </details>

-Other stuff:

-  - [x] _Add static error pages generator to the NGINX snippets directory_

 If you have an idea, send it back to me or add a pull request.